-But don't be deceived, not all cots for camping are equal.
-A quick google search for the best backpacking cot or lightweight cots for camping will deliver of host of impossibly cheap Amazon-only options, and though we haven't personally tested each, we'd warn against trusting these knockoff designs.
+But don't be deceived; not all camping cots are created equal.
+A quick google search for the best backpacking cot or lightweight cots for camping will deliver a host of impossibly cheap Amazon-only options, and though we haven't personally tested each, we'd warn against trusting these knockoff designs even if the site marks them as their best sellers.
 As they say—if it seems too good to be true, it probably is.

-That said, we vouch for the following seven camp cot options, each with a unique, proven system of suspension designed to elevate above uneven ground, offer better back support, and allow more air flow underneath the body for a cooler, more comfortable sleep during warmer months.
+The following eight camping bed options are ones we vouch for—each with a unique, proven system of suspension designed to elevate sleepers above uneven ground, offer better back support, and allow more airflow underneath the body for a cooler, more comfortable sleep during warmer months.

 It doesn’t get much more OG than Seattle-based Therm-a-Rest.
-For decades the Cascade Designs brand has been outfitting record breaking expeditions and car campers alike with the absolute highest quality sleep solutions.
-The UltraLite Cot is the latest, and likely the lightest and smallest packing cot available.
+For decades the Cascade Designs brand has been outfitting record-breaking expeditions and car campers alike with the absolute highest quality sleep solutions beginning with their inflatable mattress pads.
+The UltraLite Cot is the latest and likely the lightest and smallest packing cot available.
 Available in Regular or Large sizes, it breaks down easily, can be set up without tools, and features reflective materials to help retain body heat.

-At its lightest packable weight, the cot becomes backpacking friendly at around 2 lbs 10 oz (and that’s without leaving support poles at home, which would further lighten the load).
-While the standard packable weight lands around 3 lbs.
-This puppy has been our go-to for car camping for years, and I don’t see that changing anytime soon.
+At its lightest packable weight without the storage bag, the cot becomes backpacking friendly at around 2 lbs 10 oz (and that’s without leaving support poles at home, which would further lighten the load).
+While the standard packable weight lands around 3 lbs, this puppy has been our go-to for car camping for years, and I don’t see that changing anytime soon.
+Space-wise, it hardly takes up more room than two one-liter water bottles put together.
 (For backpacking, the 12 oz NeoAir XLite Sleeping Pad is hard to beat.)